Construction Providers

 Emergency glazing firms — those providing 24-hour board-up, temporary glazing, or rapid IGU replacement — are tagged separately, as their operational profile, dispatch capacity, and pricing structure differ materially from firms focused on planned renovation or new construction glazing work.

-Each construction listing entry contains a structured set of fields designed to support contractor evaluation without replacing independent verification:
+Each construction provider entry contains a structured set of fields designed to support contractor evaluation without replacing independent verification:

 - Business name and operating status — legal trade name and, where available, DBA designation